TrellixVulnTeam/swahilipython_SCMU/Doc/library/html.parser.rst

    parameter will contain the entire processing instruction.
 For example, for the processing instruction ``<?proc color='red'>``, this method would be called as ``handle_pi("proc color='red'")``.
-It is intended to be overridden by a derived class; the base class implementation does nothing.
+It is intended to be overridden by a derived class; the base kundi implementation does nothing.

    .. note::

-      The :class:`HTMLParser` class uses the SGML syntactic rules for processing instructions.
+      The :class:`HTMLParser` kundi uses the SGML syntactic rules for processing instructions.
 An XHTML processing instruction using the trailing ``'?'`` will cause the ``'?'`` to be included in *data*.